-Did you missed us?
+Did you miss us?
 Because we did!
-December was a pretty crazy and busy month at BlookUp, but we won’t let it go (don’t sing it) without an interview!
+December was a pretty crazy and busy month at BlookUp !
+But we won’t let it go (don’t sing it) without an interview!

 I’m American-born but found from my first international traveling days during college that I prefer being an Earthling to thinking of myself as strictly attached to any particular location or group of people.
 I love where I grew up on the Pacific Northwest coast of the US (near Seattle) and the culture there very deeply, but there are fabulous people, adventures, landscapes, and cities to be found everywhere I’ve been.
 So my concept of Home is portable and relates to where I’m happy, where I find the essentials for that happiness, like good company, welcoming surroundings, fine architecture, great food, magnificent scenery, superb music.
 As these are all among the things that give me my greatest joys, they all eventually find their ways into the blog.
 There I’m able to share my unique and idiosyncratic way of viewing and enjoying my life with my readers.